 Ardan Wood

-Ardan Wood was the first woodland site that the Trust acquired.
-The site is on the Ordinance Survey maps of Ireland, carried out in the 1830s and 40s, and so it qualifies as ‘long established woodland’.
+Ardan Wood was the first truly ancient woodland site that the Trust acquired.
+The site is on the Ordnance Survey maps of Ireland, carried out in the 1830s and 1840s, and so it qualifies as ‘long established woodland’.

 Excitingly, it is potentially older still, with some evidence for its presence during the Down survey, which would make it over 350 years old and qualify it as an Ancient Woodland.